colorchestra/ansible-wordpress-deployment/README.md

-# Ansible playbook for deploying Wordpress with Docker
+# Ansible Playbook for deploying Wordpress with Docker
 ## Work in progress - not ready for production use!
 My take on the perfect Wordpress deployment :) specifically makes it easy to run many Wordpress sites on one server.